Shahzaib-D-Memon/Scribble.github.io/README.md

 ## Features

-- **User-Friendly Interface:** The website is designed with a clean and intuitive interface to provide users with a seamless experience.
+- **User Friendly Interface:** The website is designed with a clean and intuitive interface to provide users with a seamless experience.

 - **Responsive Design:** Utilizing HTML, CSS, and Bootstrap, the website is responsive and compatible with various screen sizes, ensuring a consistent experience across devices.